Noise Versus Nutrition: Hanging Up the Hype

 The issue with processed food is that these additives provide little to no nutritional value to our bodies.
 Processed foods are loaded with refined sugars, carbohydrates, and complex fats that make us feel bad.
 Even worse, many additives hack our brain’s reward center so that we crave even more unhealthy foods in both the short and long term – depending on how your body’s chemistry reacts to these periodic chemical injections.
 It’s a dangerous combination that serves to expand our waistlines and fill us with empty calories.

 It is important to note that not all food items on the center aisles are bad.
-Clean foods contain little to no processing and a maximum of one to two ingredients on the label.
+Clean foods contain little to no processing.
 So, many items like organic applesauce, pasta sauce, and canned vegetables are still classified as clean foods.
 Just be smart about it and read labels carefully.
 If you can’t pronounce it, you shouldn’t eat it.

 Being (And Eating) Clean Has Benefits